Wondering where to catch live sport on TV in Wrocław? If so, you’ve come to the right place! You’ll find everything you need to know here.

 Is the sport I want to watch on Polish TV?

-Although some sport is broadcast free on terrestrial TV, most live sport in Poland is shown by three major pay-TV broadcasters over two different platforms.
+Although some sport is broadcast free on terrestrial TV, most sporting events in Poland are shown by three major pay-TV broadcasters over two different platforms.
 This is important as some pubs will be unable to show two sporting events simultaneously that are broadcast on the same platform.

 The two established players on the market are NC+ and Polsat, who both have their own satellite systems.
 Generally pubs will need two decoders to show sport from both these providers – so you will need to check your local pub has the right decoder depending on what sport you want to watch.
 The new player on the market is Eleven Sports, which is available on both the aforementioned platforms.

-Please be aware that although these channels have access to the competitions above, they will not be able to show every game.
-Canal+ only broadcast selected English Premier League games, while Eleven Sports have the rights to so many leagues that they have to pick and choose which matches to broadcast.
+Please be aware that although these channels have the rights to the competitions above, they may not be able to show every game.
+Canal+ broadcast most (but not all) English Premier League games, while Eleven Sports have the rights to so many events that occasional clashes mean they have to pick and choose what to broadcast live.

 If football’s not your thing, then here’s a quick summary of other sports or big sporting events on the various channels.
 Please note they are subject to change as time passes and broadcast rights are won by different providers.

-The Olympics and Winter Olympics – TVP (free to air)
+The Summer Olympics and Winter Olympics – TVP (free to air)

-Rugby – the 6 Nations is broadcast on Canal+, while Polsat Sport have traditionally covered the World Cup.
+Rugby Union – the 6 Nations is broadcast on Canal+, while Polsat Sport have traditionally covered the World Cup.
 One-off internationals are generally not shown.
+Club rugby is not broadcast.

 Rugby league – no live coverage